 With all the previous costs broken out, it can be overwhelming.
 But don’t despair; you can join a fully supported or guided team that manages everything.

-Some, not all, Nepali operators are well-known for underpaying their staff, thus charging half to a third of traditional western operators for a Nepal Everest expedition.
-In 2023, some Nepali operators are reportedly offering their Everest expedition for as low as $30,000 per climber.
+Some, not all, Nepali operators are well-known for underpaying their staff, thus charging half to a third of traditional Western operators for a Nepal Everest expedition.
+In 2024, some Nepali operators are reportedly offering their Everest expedition for as low as $30,000 per climber.
 One common trend is that almost all Nepali guides will privately negotiate and discount, while most foreign operators will not.

-With all this background, I used public websites and my research to compile the 2023 Everest fees from the major Everest guide companies.
-Then, I looked back at their latest (2021 or 2022) summit rates and historical numbers, if available, using my research, their websites, and the Himalayan Database.
-Remember, there were virtually no climbers on Everest in China in 2021 and 2022.
+With all this background, I used public websites and my research to compile the 2024 Everest fees from the major Everest guide companies.
+Remember, there were virtually no climbers on Everest in China in 2021, 2022, and 2023.

 This list is not comprehensive of all guides, and I did not look at small one-person operations or those who do not run climbs each year for more than one or two members.
 I’m not making endorsements by including or excluding a company from the list.
 It’s for reference only.
 Check with the operator for details and questions.

-Almost all guides increased their prices, but non-Nepali operating with a Western Guide on the Tibet side increased their fee an average of 22% from 2019, the last full year of climbing that included foreign expeditions.
+Almost all guides increased their prices, but non-Nepali operating with a Western Guide on the Tibet side increased their fee an average of 23% from 2019, the last full year of climbing that included foreign expeditions.
 New Chinese rules and increased permit fees primarily drove the cost increases.
-The Nepal side operators increased by between 1 to 4%.
-Without a doubt, climbing with a Nepali-owned company is half the price of a foreign operator with multiple western guides.
-However, some foreign companies offer Sherpa lead trips that can be very price competitive.
+The Nepal side operators increased by between 1 and 4%.
+Without a doubt, climbing with a Nepali-owned company is half the price of a foreign operator with multiple Western guides.
+However, some foreign companies offer Sherpa lead trips that can be very price-competitive.

-Unlike the majority of foreign operators, most of the Nepali companies no longer list their prices claiming there are too many options and need to speak directly with the potential client.
+Unlike most foreign operators, many Nepali companies no longer list their prices, claiming there are too many options and need to speak directly with the potential client.

 Surveys